macdroid53/Modeling-Exercises/README.md

 ## Figure 6-50 Missing-View Problems
 ![Instructions](./Fig_6-50/Fig_6-50_Missing-View_Problems_Assignment.png)

-Many of these are trivial with a CAD modeling, but, it can require a close look at the Figure for the exercise to get it right.
+Many of these are trivial with a CAD modeling, but, it can require a close look at the Figure for each exercise to get it right.

-And example solution for each provided in the associated folder in this repository.
+And example solution for each, created in FreeCAD, is provided in the associated folder in this repository.
+Since these are from a textbook teaching drafting, in most cases, the example includes a FreeCAD TechDraw page. (*Note: all examples may be a work in progress...*)

 ## Figure 6-50-1
 ![Fig_6-50-1](./Fig_6-50/Fig_6-50-1.png)